BDC Hamburger Icon

 Visit Site

 BambooHR is a great HR platform for businesses that are looking to streamline their employee onboarding process.
 As you hire new restaurant workers, you can use BambooHR to send welcome emails and new-hire packets.
-You can easily create and assign onboarding tasks to new waitstaff and other hires and then track their progress along the way.
+We like that users can easily create and assign onboarding tasks to new waitstaff and other hires and then track their progress along the way.
 BambooHR has e-signature capabilities so new hires can sign documents digitally, as well as a secure database for you to store employee documents and access from any location.
+We found this to be competitive with what other vendors offer.

 If you provide employee training, whether for employee development or compliance reasons, you can track training progress with the BambooHR platform as well.
 If you add time tracking, payroll and benefits administration services, employee data will be automatically synced across the platform to ensure your new hires are paid accurately and on time.